Caetano Pinto de Miranda Montenegro, 1st Marquis of Vila Real da Praia Grande

 Caetano Pinto de Miranda Montenegro, 1st Marquis of Vila Real da Praia Grande (16 September 1748 – 11 January 1827) was a Portuguese colonial administrator and nobleman, known for being the Governor-General of the Captaincies of Mato Grosso and Pernambuco.
-He was taken off his role on the later as a result of the Pernambucan Revolt, as he was perceived as allied to the Portuguese Crown interests.
+He was taken off his role on the later as a result of the Pernambucan Revolt, as he was perceived as an ally to the Portuguese Crown interests.
 After the independence of Brazil, he partook several roles in the government.

 First years

 Caetano Pinto was born on 16 September 1748 in Lamego, Kingdom of Portugal.
 He was the second son of Bernardo José Pinto de Miranda Montenegro, fidalgo squire of the House of Braganza, with Antônia Matilde Leite Pereira de Bulhões.

 He began his studies on the University of Coimbra in 1777, obtaining his Bachelor of Letters in 1781.
 He concluded his Licentiate and obtained his Doctorate of Law in 1783.
 He was contemporaneous of brothers José Bonifácio and Antônio Carlos.